 9.1 The council has a statutory duty to inspect tenancies where the tenant reports that the property is unfit.
 The property is inspected and contact is made with the landlord outlining a schedule of works required to bring the property up to a decent standard.
-This involves at least two inspections, there have been 47 inspections since April 2012, we have yet to prosecute a landlord, they have complied with legislation due to our involvement.
+This involves at least two inspections, there have been 21 inspections since April 2012, and we have yet to prosecute a landlord (although we have served Notice on one landlord) as they have complied with legislation due to our involvement.